diya-pottangadi/diya-pottangadi/README.md

-## Hi there 👋
+## Welcome 👋

+# Hi!
 My name is Diya Pottangadi, and I'm currently working as a UI/UX intern!  <br>
 I'm a rising junior at New Jersey Institute of Technology, passionate about the developing, innovation, and beautiful design. <br> <br>

 🔭 I’m currently working on... <br>